alussana/TrieSUS/README.md

 ## Limitations

-When multiple SUSs exist for a set, only the solution containing elements occurring with the lowest frequency in the collection is reported
+When multiple SUSs exist for a set, only the solution containing elements occurring with the lowest frequency in the collection is reported.